An01168/VSS-AFM-GCFM/README.md

 # VSS-AFM-GCFM
 Dual Temporal Context Modeling for Video Semantic Segmentation

-This repository is the official implementation of "Dual Temporal Context Modeling for Video Semantic Segmentation” ( This paper is under submission, we will show it later)
+This repository is the official implementation of "Improving Video Semantic Segmentation via Adaptive and Global Temporal Contexts Modeling” ( This paper is under submission, we will show it later)

 ## Install & Requirements
 Requirements: `PyTorch >= 1.4.0, CUDA >= 10.0, and Python==3.8`